01 Oct 20

 In the summer months it is often warm enough for your clothes to air-dry overnight.
 In winter there are usually heaters in the rooms or in the common areas.
 If all of this sounds like too much work, then there is the opportunity for your washing to be taken care of by our lovely hoteliers along the way.
 Although often an expensive option it can certainly be a welcome treat!

-While frequent washing helps, there’s no denying the allure of “just wear it again.”
-And indeed, many pilgrims embrace a rotating schedule that is both practical and forgiving.
-After all, everyone smells a little earthy on the Camino, and no one’s about to call you out for your re-worn shirt.
+While frequent washing helps, there’s no denying the appeal of “just wearing it again.”
+In reality, many pilgrims adopt a practical and forgiving rotation of clothes on the trail.
+After all, everyone smells a little earthy on the Camino, and no one is going to judge you for a re-worn shirt.
+You may even see fellow pilgrims walking with damp clothes draped over their backpacks or tied to their walking poles like flags if items didn’t quite dry overnight.

 Washing clothes on the Camino becomes part of the rhythm of the walk: the wash, the scrub, the drying, and the sweet reward of clean(ish) clothes the next day.
 So next time you find yourself hand-washing your shirt at the end of a long day, remember: this is all part of the adventure.
 Embrace it, laugh about it, and know you’re in good company – one pair of semi-dry socks at a time.